 Organic methods to control codling moth

-Bugs are a part of nature and I come in peace, but when they invade an entire apple crop, its time to declare war and this is the month to get started.
+Bugs are a part of nature.
+I come in peace, but when they invade an entire apple crop, its time to declare war.

 I run my orchard as closely aligned with nature as possible.
 That means I use very, very few sprays (even organic ones) as I believe in allowing the natural balance to assert itself.
 If my fruit aren’t all perfect, so be it, as long as there are enough.